FreddyVRetro/ISA-PicoMEM/firmware/PicoMEM2/README.md

 ## Firmwares Revision History :

+### PM2-6-21-26: First Public Firmware release

+ + .VHD Hard drive image support (Fixed size only)
+ + HDD and Floppy images sorted alphabetically.
+ + OLED parameter in config.txt : Select 3 type of OLED screen
+ - MPU is now enabled via PMINIT
+ - SB DSP commands E2 and 24 added.
+ !
+Now display RP2350 on the info page.
+ !
+Display bug from image selection when None is selected.
+ !
+Corrected support of sub folder from Floppy BIOS selection.
+ !
+IRQ 3 detection was not working, IRQ6 was not enabled.
+ !
+Corrected a BUG in IRQ detection (prevented some PC to BOOT)

+"Bug" : PicoMEM IRQ is still hard coded, Jumper on IRQ7 is mandatory.

 ### PM2-5-15-26: First Public Firmware release
  - Firmware provided for the first PicoMEM testers, I will update it here quite soon.<br />
   To be used with the latest PMINIT to be able to enable the SB and GUS Modes.